Understanding your Verify Responses results

 Verification status: Either Verified (source found) or Non-verified (no source found).

-Trust Score results
+Trust Building results

 Overall status: The combined score from all stakeholders results in one of three statuses